New York Governor Cuomo resigns in sexual harassment scandal | Politics

 Faced with mounting legal pressures and demands for his departure from President Joe Biden and others, New York Governor Andrew Cuomo resigned on Tuesday following an inquiry that found he sexually harassed 11 women, capping a startling downfall for one of the most prominent politicians in the United States.
 A Democrat who had served since 2011 as governor of the fourth most-populous state, Cuomo made the announcement a week after New York Attorney General Letitia James released the results https://www.reuters.com/world/us/new-york-ag-says-probe-found-gov-cuomo-sexually-harrassed-multiple-women-broke-2021-08-03 of a five-month independent investigation that concluded he had engaged in conduct that violated U.S. and state laws.

-In a televised, 20-minute address, Cuomo, 63, said his resignation would take effect in 14 days, derailing a long political career that once appeared headed for a possible U.S. presidential campaign. https://www.reuters.com/world/us/cuomos-resignation-casts-shadow-over-four-decade-political-career-2021-08-10 Cuomo again denied any wrongdoing, though he said he accepted "full responsibility" for offending the women through what he characterized as ill-conceived attempts to be affectionate or humorous.
+In a televised, 20-minute address, Cuomo, 63, said his resignation would take effect in 14 days, derailing a long political career that once appeared headed for a possible U.S. presidential campaign. https://www.reuters.com/world/us/cuomos-resignation-casts-shadow-over-four-decade-political-career-2021-08-10 Cuomo again denied any wrongdoing, though he said he accepted "full responsibility" for what he characterized as ill-conceived attempts to be affectionate or humorous.

 He said he had concluded that fighting the accusations while remaining in office would paralyze state government and cost taxpayers millions of dollars at a time when the coronavirus pandemic still poses a major threat.
 "I think, given the circumstances, the best way I can help now is if I step aside and let government get back to government - and therefore that's what I'll do," he said.

 Cuomo is the latest New York politician to leave in scandal.
 Eliot Spitzer quit as governor in 2008 over his patronage of prostitutes.
-The man who succeeded him, David Paterson, aborted his 2010 re-election campaign facing allegations of witness tampering and other offenses and was later fined for having lied under oath.
+The man who succeeded him, David Paterson, aborted his 2010 re-election campaign facing allegations of witness tampering and other offenses.
 U.S. Representative Anthony Weiner resigned from Congress in 2011 in a sexting scandal.
 In 2018, New York Attorney General Eric Schneiderman resigned after four women accused him of abuse.
 Cuomo also became the latest powerful man https://www.reuters.com/world/us/once-political-star-cuomo-caps-stunning-fall-with-resignation-2021-08-10 taken down in recent years following the rise of the #MeToo social movement against sexual abuse and harassment that has shaken politics, Hollywood, the business world and the workplace.

+Lindsay Boylan, a former aide who was the first woman to accuse Cuomo publicly last December, wrote on Twitter that Cuomo had remained "abusive" until the end by attacking his victims.
+"My hope always has been that this will make it safer for other women to report their own harassment and abuse," she wrote.

-Cuomo was elected to three terms as governor, as was his late father, Mario Cuomo.
-He previously served as U.S. Department of Housing and Urban Development secretary from 1997 to 2001 under former President Bill Clinton.
+Cuomo was elected to three four-year terms as governor, as was his late father, Mario Cuomo.
+He previously served as secretary of the U.S. Department of Housing and Urban Development from 1997 to 2001 under then-President Bill Clinton.
 Like his father, Andrew Cuomo never ran for president despite speculation about his possible ambitions.
 He was hailed as a national leader last year early in the COVID-19 pandemic after delivering daily news conferences as his state became the U.S. epicenter of the public health crisis.

-Last week, one of Cuomo's accusers, Brittany Commisso, filed a criminal report with the Albany County sheriff's office, alleging the governor groped her breast at the Executive Mansion in Albany last November.
+Last week, one of Cuomo's accusers, Brittany Commisso, filed a criminal report with the Albany County Sheriff's Office, alleging the governor groped her breast at the Executive Mansion in Albany last November.
 The sheriff told reporters his office would conduct a thorough investigation.
 Cuomo had for months denied escalating accusations of sexual harassment - and renewed those denials after the investigative report was issued.
 But what was left of his political support crumbled after the findings were made public.
-Hours later, Biden - a friend of the governor for years - told reporters at the White House: "I think he should resign."
+Hours later, Biden, a longtime friend, said he believed Cuomo should resign.

-Other prominent Democrats including the state's two U.S. senators, Chuck Schumer and Kirsten Gillibrand, and U.S. House of Representatives Speaker Nancy Pelosi also lined up in calling on Cuomo to resign.
+Other prominent Democrats including the state's two U.S. senators, Chuck Schumer and Kirsten Gillibrand, and U.S. House of Representatives Speaker Nancy Pelosi also lined up in calling on Cuomo to step down.
+"I respect the governor's decision," Biden told reporters on Tuesday at the White House.

 Investigators concluded that Cuomo and his aides created a "toxic" and "hostile" workplace in an office gripped by bullying, fear and intimidation.
-The complaints about sexual harassment emerged after broader criticism by Democratic politicians in New York that Cuomo governed through intimidation.
+In a statement, James said Cuomo's resignation "closes a sad chapter for all of New York, but it's an important step toward justice."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)